GooseyHonker/RecursiveSimplicity/README.md

 Preliminary Warning
 ===

-These notes and ideas are works in progress and should not be taken as final conclusions or professional advice.
+These notes, contents, and ideas are works in progress and should not be taken as final conclusions or professional advice.

 The content is incomplete and evolving.